DrKrar/GeoEfficiency.jl/docs/src/manual/Development.md

 # Console Input

-Julia language is quite reach langauge but it seems a good idea thought to collect repeated tasks involing input from console in compact and coustumized to the need function. this section provid two essential functions to deal with inputs from the console. the first:
+Julia language is quite reach language but it seems a good idea thought to collect repeated tasks involving input from console in compact and customized to the need function. this section provide two essential functions to deal with inputs from the console. the first:

 ```@docs
 GeoEfficiency.input
 ```

-while the secand is a more complex function:
+while the second is a more complex function:

 ```@docs
 GeoEfficiency.getfloat
 ```

-Those function are not exported that is normally the user will not need to use them but they are documented here to allow a develober ranked user to make use of them.
+Those function are not exported that is normally the user will not need to use them but they are documented here to allow a developer ranked user to make use of them.

 # Physics Model